skinny85/eol-blog/metalsmith/src/articles/2014/i-like-checked-exceptions.md

 where it's possible to statically prove that the code will never throw it.
 ```

 Let me show you an example of what I mean by that.
-Imagine for a second that <code>IndexOutOfBoundsException</code> was checked.
+Imagine for a second that `IndexOutOfBoundsException` was checked.
 That would be a nightmare!
 You would have to deal with it in code like this:

 ```
 int[] array = new int[]{1, 2, 3};